-LLD/ENGL100A serves as alternative satisfaction of the WST requirement if passed with a C or better (C- or lower does not satisfy the WST).
+ENGL 100A serves as alternative satisfaction of the WST requirement if passed with a C or better (C- or lower will not satisfy the WST).
 Prepares students for 100W through drafting, feedback, and revision to demonstrate writing competency.
-Develops ability to analyze written genres used in the students' chosen disciplines as well as write analytical and reflective essays.
+Develops ability to analyze written genres used in the students' chosen disciplines and to write analytical and reflective essays.